 But then there are those of us who live wireless networking every day who are slower to warm up to the hype.
 We design, install, and support wireless networks and have our own real-world perspective on the wireless networking industry and trends.
 Many of us have institutional knowledge that comes from having implemented every wireless and security standard since Wi-Fi become relevant, and know what it takes to get an organization and large numbers of clients onto a new generation of wireless network infrastructure.
 From that angle, allow me to share my worries about the .11ac storm clouds that are gathering on our collective horizon.

 Many of us have had to grow our networks through the years to meet increased user demand and as society’s acceptance and expectations of wireless networking has matured.
 I currently upkeep 3,000 access points but can remember when the wireless side of my IT career started with a mere four APs.
 By the time .11ac becomes a consideration for me, my environment will probably be at around 3,500 access points.
 Let’s say each AP lists at a reasonable (for a new high-end access point) $1,500 and that I can get a steep discount to $750.
-I’m still looking at $2.5 million dollars in access point costs alone, not to mention labor and whatever is required in controller changes and the like.Lee is a Network Engineer and Wireless Technical Lead for a large private university.
-He also teaches classes on networking, wireless network administrtaion, and wireless security.
-Lee's technical background includes 10 years in the US Air Force as an Electronc Warfare ...
+I’m still looking at $2.5 million dollars in access point costs alone, not to mention labor and whatever is required in controller changes and the like.Lee is a Wireless Network Architect for a large private university.
+He has also tought classes on networking, wireless network administration, and wireless security.
+Lee's technical background includes 10 years in the US Air Force as an Electronic Warfare systems technician ...
 View Full Bio